tilde-nlp/neasqc_wp6_qnlp_rc/README.md

-### Alpha 3
+### Alpha3
+In the following sections we present a brief description of the model as well as detailed usage instructions.

+####  General overview
-Alpha 3 follows a dressed quantum circuit (DQC) architecture, meaning that it combines a classical network architecture with a quantum circuit.
-A fully-connected quantum circuit is sandwiched between multi-layer perceptrons (MLPs).
+Alpha3 follows a dressed quantum circuit (DQC) architecture, meaning that it combines a classical network architecture with a quantum circuit.
+A fully-connected quantum circuit is sandwiched between linear layers.
 This model performs multiclass classification of natural language data.

-The first MLP takes in sentence embeddings of dimension N and reduces them to an output of dimension Q ( < N ) where Q is the number of qubits of the circuit.

-The second MLP takes the output of the quantum circuit as input (a vector of dimension Q), and outputs a vector of dimension C, where C is the number of classes.
+The first classical layer takes in sentence embeddings of dimension D and reduces them to an output of dimension N where N is the number of qubits of the circuit.
+The second classical takes the output of the quantum circuit as input (a vector of dimension N), and outputs a vector of dimension K, where K is the number of classes.
 The final prediction of the class is made from this vector.

-#### Files

-There are two slight variations of the Alpha 3 model in this repository:

-* The **standard** version, *alpha_3_multiclass_tests*.
-This model trains on a training dataset, and upon training, evaluates on a test dataset.

-* The **cross-validation** version, *alpha_3_multiclass*, used internally for preliminary experiments.
-This model reads a dataset that in which sentences are labelled with their corresponding split.
-For each split S, the model takes all other sentences as training data, and uses the split S as validation data.
-This allows one to perform k-fold cross-validation on the model.
-Finally, the trained and validated model is evaluated on a test dataset.

-The file defining the model and the flow of data for both versions is [alpha_3_multiclass_model.py](/neasqc_wp61/models/quantum/alpha/module/alpha_3_multiclass_model.py).

-Each version then has its own trainer file, which defines the training mechanism of the model.
-The trainer for the standard version is [alpha_3_multiclass_trainer_tests.py](/neasqc_wp61/models/quantum/alpha/module/alpha_3_multiclass_trainer_tests.py) and that of the cross-validation version is [alpha_3_multiclass_trainer.py](/neasqc_wp61/models/quantum/alpha/module/alpha_3_multiclass_trainer.py).

-Each version also has a pipeline file, which pieces the model and trainer together and prcoesses the input and output.
-The pipeline file for the standard version is [use_alpha_3_multiclass_tests.py](/neasqc_wp61/data/data_processing/use_alpha_3_multiclass_tests.py) and that of the cross-validation version is [use_alpha_3_multiclass.py](/neasqc_wp61/data/data_processing/use_alpha_3_multiclass.py).

-#### Datasets (standard version)

-**NOTE: we recommend that you store all datasets in neasqc_wp61/data/datasets**

-To run Alpha 3, you must have a dataset in CSV format consisting of 3 columns:
+The core of the model is defined in 'alpha_3_multiclass_model.py'.
+There are two ways to use this model, the **standard** way which relies on training the model on a *single* training dataset and evaluation it on a validation dataset, and the k-fold validation one.
+Each option has an model, trainer and pipeline file which straps them together.

+##### Dataset formatting
+For Alpha3, the dataset must be:

+- In CSV format
+- With 3 columns:
   * 'class' - this column will contain the numbers that represents the class of each sentence (e.g. in binary classification, this could be 0 for a negative sentence, and 1 for a positive one).
 The numbers should be in the range [0, C-1] where C is the total number of classes.
   * 'sentence' - this column will contain the natural language sentences that will be classified by the model.
   * 'sentence_embedding' - this column will contain the sentence embeddings (e.g. BERT, ember-v1, etc.) corresponding to each sentence.
 The embeddings should be in standard list/vector notation format, e.g. [a,b,...,z].

-If you have a CSV file with 'class' and 'sentence' labels, and you want to add a column with the corresponding BERT embeddings, you may use our [dataset_vectoriser.py](/neasqc_wp61/data/data_processing/dataset_vectoriser.py) script.
+If you have a CSV file with 'class' and 'sentence' labels, and you want to add a column with the corresponding BERT embeddings, you may use our `dataset_vectoriser.py` script.
 From the root of the repo do:
 ```
 cd neasqc_wp61/data/data_processing/
 ```